ProZsolt/onair/README.md

-# onair
+# ON AIR

-Detect if the camera or the microphone is active on MacOS
+Detect if the camera or the microphone is active on MacOS.

+## Usage

+Build it with `make` the then call `./onair`